WWE News: WWE Announces The Dates Of The Next ‘Superstar Shake-Up’ For ‘Raw’ And ‘SmackDown’

 — WWE Universe (@WWEUniverse) April 10, 2018

 For now, all superstars need to carry on as the members of the rosters they are currently a part of, but that could change by next week.
-WrestleMania 34 brought about a number of title changes and the look of the WWE is very different on this Monday, but the company is far from shaking things up.
+WrestleMania 34 brought about a number of title changes, and the look of the WWE is very different on this Monday, but the company is far from shaking things up.
 The 2018 version of the Superstar Shake-Up will have the rosters of both Monday Night Raw and SmackDown Live prepared for anything and everything to happen.